Epistemic Errors of Imperfect Multitask Learners When Distributions Shift: GENERAL RESULT

 \subsection{Multitask Learning}

-We begin by assessing the additional risk the learner takes on by learning on the basis of data from multiple, as opposed to a single, source task. \Cref{cor:perfect-no-distshift} provides an epistemic error bound for the \textit{perfect learner in the absence of distribution shift}. \begin{lemma}[Epistemic error depends on task variability] Given a model class $\modelclass$, a predictor $\preddist \in \modelclass$, a second-order bounded source task distribution $\hypersourcedist$, $\preddist = \bary{\hypersourcedist}$ (\textbf{perfect learning}), and $\hypertargetdist = \hypersourcedist$ (\textbf{no distribution shift}),
+We begin by assessing the additional risk that the learner takes on by learning on the basis of data from multiple, as opposed to a single, source tasks. \Cref{cor:perfect-no-distshift} provides an epistemic error bound for the \textit{perfect learner in the absence of distribution shift}.